GainSec/Flock-Safety-Trap-Shooter-Sniffer-Alarm/README.md

 # Flock-Safety-Trap-Shooter-Sniffer-Alarm
 Custom firmware for the [M5NanoC6](ttps://shop.m5stack.com/products/m5stack-nanoc6-dev-kit) (ESP32-C6) that sniffs and then alerts you of nearby Flock Safety devices.
-Will be integrated into a exploit tool releasing on 09/27/25 for Flock Safety devices!
+Will be integrated into a all-inone tool releasing in the future for Flock Safety devices!

 ![M5NanoC6](https://gainsec.com/wp-content/uploads/2025/06/nanoc6.jpg)